yrnkrn/zapcc/docs/LangRef.rst

 - ``DW_OP_plus_uconst, 93`` adds ``93`` to the working expression.
 - ``DW_OP_LLVM_fragment, 16, 8`` specifies the offset and size (``16`` and ``8``
   here, respectively) of the variable fragment from the working expression.
-Note that contrary to DW_OP_bit_piece, the offset is describing the the location within the described source variable.
+Note that contrary to DW_OP_bit_piece, the offset is describing the location within the described source variable.
 - ``DW_OP_swap`` swaps top two stack entries.
 - ``DW_OP_xderef`` provides extended dereference mechanism.
 The entry at the top